-- Next, say you have 5,000 afghani.
-This is your budget or the total amount available to you to spend for the month. - Add the cost of all the items you gathered or listed - Subtract the total cost of all the items listed from the budget.
+- Next, take some money from your currency notes, say 5,000 afghani. ٠ This is your budget or the total amount available to you to spend for the month. - Add the cost of all the items you gathered or listed ٠ - Subtract the total cost of all the items listed from the budget.
 Do you have more or less money than the total cost of the items you need? - Repeat this with a higher budget of 10,000 afghani. - What difference do you notice?
-Are you able to save anything or do you want to purchase more items?

-Money saved is the amount that you have left over after you pay for everything that you need.
-One can save their money in a secure place like with your parents, a money box or in a bank account.

-5. Learners write their observations in their notebook

-5. Learners should now create their weekly or monthly budget based on their price table.
+Are you able to save anything or do you want to purchase more items? - Money saved is the amount that you have left over after you pay for ٠ everything that you need. - One can save the money that is left over after they have paid for ٠ everything they need in a secure place like with your parents, a piggy bank or in a bank account. - 5.
+Learners write their observations in their notebook - 5.
+Learners should now create their weekly or monthly budget based on their price table.
 They can decide the amount they want to begin with and use a table like this one to determine how much they want to spend.